-There was a nice bunch of boys there, which I still know that they're living.
-We had engineering and public divisions, and supervisors there that would look after the school.
+There was a nice bunch of boys there, which I know are still living.
+We had engineering and public divisions, and we had supervisors there that would look after the school.
 That was quite a set-up.
 Charlie Gahbow and I were chief engineers.
 He would go on in the morning one week and I would go on in the morning the next.
 We'd take turns.
 We ran the water pump for the school.

-Charley, Charlie Cloud .
-Budreaux, Charles Budreaux, Robert Budreaux and Ellis were all there.
-Ellis, of course, was living years ago.
-I don't remember that Ellis went to school there when I was there, but I think he had been to school.
+Charlie . . .
+Charlie Cloud . . .
+Budreaux . . .
+Charles Budreaux . . .
+Robert Budreaux, and Ellis were all there.
+Ellis, of course, was living there years ago.
+I don't remember that Ellis went to school at Onigum when I was there, but I think he had been there to school before we got there.
 There are a lot of Indians who went to Onigum school.

 Oh geeze, that was a big school, nice!
 They had a lake, skating rinks, ball diamond.
 And they were all cared-for.
 We all done up chores.

-That's a big issue from the government to the Indians, to go out into the world.
-And you'd learn not only one trade, but you'd learn everything, or at least enough to get by on anyhow in labor.
+That's a big issue from the government to the Indians -- to go out into the world.
+And you'd learn not only one trade, but you'd learn everything -- or at least enough to get by on anyhow . . . in labor.
 And I tried.
 I enjoyed that all the way through!
-About 1914, '15, '16 I moved to Federal Dam for two or three years with my own wife.(43) And when I became around eighteen years old I decided to quit school altogether.
+About 1914, '15, '16 I moved to Federal Dam for two or three years with my own wife.(54) And when I became around eighteen years old I decided to quit school altogether.

-So, well, when they found that I was defected and they weren't going to take me anyway, I kept on going to school, for awhile.
+So when they found that I was defected and they weren't going to take me anyway I kept on going to school -- for a while.

 And then I began the labor.

-When I was eighteen years old I didn't believe in anything, but then I commenced to study the Indian way of life and then I learned some things.
-I was too young and I thought that I didn't need help when I was young.
+When I was eighteen years old I didn't believe in anything, but then I commenced to study more about the Indian way of life and I learned some things.
+I was too young then and I thought that I didn't need help.
 I was eighteen years old and I was capable of doing any job I wanted because I thought I knew everything.
 I went to school for a long time and I was able to help anybody.
-I was glad to help anybody, whatever I could.
-I'm defected a little too, in my right leg and arm, but I get along all right.
+I was glad to help anybody, with whatever I could do.
+I'm defected a little -- in my right leg and arm -- but I get along all right.

 Friends, people, at my age I've seen many days.
 Now I see the younger class with their fast education drilled into their minds -- but they're forgetting the experience of life!
 I hope they don't forget that altogether.
-With the experience of life, and with better education, they'll have two ears on their head, in their great mind.
+With the experience of life, and with better education, they'll have two ears on their heads and two ways of thinking in their great minds.
 Study, but with two eyes.
 What you hear and see is a big thing for this world.
-It's a better understanding that way.
+It's a better understanding when you combine experience of life with better education.
 You're made individually.
-Your mind works, your ears work, your eyes work, your body works, and you feel good when you see the picture in views.
+Your mind works, your ears work, your eyes work, your body works, and you feel good when you see the picture in many views.
 You can't help feeling good when you shut your eyes and picture a great world we live in.